TooManyBees/ring/about.md

 <script src="{{site.url}}{{site.baseurl}}/assets/parent.js"></script>
 ```

 replacing `toomanybees` with the name of the file you added.
+The `parent.js` script is unnecessary if you plan to size the iframe appropriately.
 It'll look like this:

 <style type="text/css">
   iframe {